Proven-Paradox/shaper-system/Handbook.md

 Damage: x2 (Ice)
 Duration: 3 rounds
 Effect: If this Ability hits, the target becomes [Chilled](#chill-x) for three rounds.
 The Chill severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering ice damage.
-This can be a winter incantation, drawing the heat away from your target, a freeze ray, or similar effects.
+This can be a winter incantation, drawing the heat away from your target, a freeze ray, a literal cold glare, or similar effects.

 #### Counter Stance
 Auxiliary